English Springer Spaniel: History

 The English physician John Caius described the spaniel in his book the Treatise of Englishe Dogs published in 1576.
 His book was the first work to describe the various British breeds by function.
 By 1801, Sydenham Edwards explained in the Cynographia Britannica that the land spaniel should be split into two kinds, the Springing, Hawking Spaniel, or Starter; and the Cocking or Cocker Spaniel.

 At this point, both cocker spaniels and springer spaniels were born in the same litters.
 The purpose of the breed was to serve as a hunting dog.
 The smaller cockers were used to hunt woodcock, while their larger littermates, the springer spaniels, would "spring"—or flush—the gamebird into the air where a trained falcon or hawk would bring it to the handler.

 Many spaniel breeds were developed during the 19th century, and often named after the counties in which they were developed, or after their owners, who were usually nobility.
 Two strains of larger land spaniel were predominant and were said to have been of "true springer type."
 These were the Norfolk and the Shropshire spaniels, and by the 1850s, these were shown under the breed name of Norfolk spaniel.

 In January 1899, the Spaniel Club of England and the Sporting Spaniel Society held their trials together for the first time.
 Three years later, in 1902, a combination of the physical standard from the Spaniel Club of England and the ability standard from the Sporting Spaniel Society led to the English Springer Spaniel breed being officially recognized by the English Kennel Club.
 The American Kennel Club followed in 1910.
 In 1914, the first English Field Champion was crowned, FTC Rivington Sam, whose dam was a registered cocker spaniel, Rivington Riband.
 Sam is considered one of the foundation sires for modern field lines.

-Skills

-An English Springer Spaniel is foremost a game bird flushing dog.
-There are several skills that breeders train the dog to perform for their occupation.